 Background

-Council is delivering a number of public space projects in Footscray to help improve connectivity, amenity and greening.
+We're delivering public space projects in Footscray to help improve connectivity, appeal and greening.

 The four projects include: